Master's Programme in Investment Treaty Arbitration

 Module 1

-The first module provides you with a general introduction to international arbitration.
+Module 1 introduces you to the fundamentals of international arbitration.
 This module covers all the basic principles and rules of mainly commercial arbitration, which historically served as a role model for investment arbitration.
 You will discuss and analyse, for example, the arbitration agreement, the appointment of arbitrators, procedural issues, applicable law and enforcement of arbitral awards.

 Module 2